 Editor’s note: It is timely that veteran film distributor and film lover Gary Palmucci has written a review for us of Ben Davis’ new book Repertory Movies Theatres of New York City: Havens for Revivals, Indies and the Avant-Garde, 1960–1994 (McFarland 2017)

-Davis includes a fascinating chapter on how the Talbots operated the New Yorker with a lobby mural painted by Jules Feiffer and program notes written Feiffer, Jonas Mekas, Terry Southern, Herb Gold, Jack Kerouac and by a very young Peter Bogdanovich.
+Davis includes a fascinating chapter on how the Talbots operated the New Yorker with a lobby mural painted by Jules Feiffer and program notes written by Feiffer, Jonas Mekas, Terry Southern, Phillip Lopate, Herb Gold, Jack Kerouac and a very young Peter Bogdanovich.

 by Gary Palmucci